DavidT352/how-AI-perceives-reality/entries/03-card-table.md

 - **Technical Anchoring** — Each analogy linked to a real AI function

 ### 📬 Prompt

+## ASK
 Explain how AI receives, processes, and produces answers using the analogy of a friendly card game.

-Make it easy to understand for a 70+ audience who may have little to no tech experience.
-Use 5 short bullet points, all tied to real technical processes, in a soft and easy-going tone.
+## CONTEXT
+The explanation should be simple, soft, and easy-going, designed for an audience aged 70+ with little to no tech experience.
+The goal is to make AI’s inner workings approachable and relatable.

+## CONSTRAINTS
+- Use the analogy of a **friendly card game**.
+- Present the explanation in **5 short bullet points**.
+- Each bullet point should tie back to a real technical process.
+- Maintain a soft, easy-going tone — avoid technical jargon.

 ### ✉️ Response
 Imagine AI as a friendly player at your card table, always ready for a new round: